Tornadoes strike Arkansas, Illinois; 4 dead, dozens injured

 At least one person was killed and more than two dozen were hurt, some critically, in the Little Rock area, authorities said.
 The town of Wynne in northeastern Arkansas was also devastated, and officials reported two dead there, along with destroyed homes and people trapped in the debris.

-Authorities said a theater roof collapsed during a tornado Friday night in Belvidere, Illinois, and that injuries have been reported.

-Authorities said a theater roof collapsed during a tornado in Belvidere, Illinois, killing one person and injuring 28.
+Authorities said a theater roof collapsed during a tornado in Belvidere, Illinois, killing one person and injuring 28, five of them severely.
 The Belvidere Police Department said the collapse occurred as a heavy storm rolled through the area and that calls began coming from the theater at 7:48 p.m.
 It said that an initial assessment was that a tornado had caused the damage.

 People are also reading…